 Download PDFMissing a critical piece of data or incorrectly defining a data element contributes to the majority of maintenance problems and results in systems that do not reflect or support the business needs.
 Business users often fail to articulate their business data needs because they are so inherent in their work that it is difficult to uniquely identify data requirements.
 A business analyst, skilled in data elicitation and definition, can save the business significant time and cost for any project.

 Even if your organization has a data administrator or data warehouse team who is responsible for documenting and managing the organization’s information needs, every project uses a subset of that enterprise information in its own unique way.
 Business analysts must understand the importance of data in all of their projects and include data requirements in their business requirements documentation.
 Failing to document which data elements need to be used in a calculation, or displayed on a report, leaves the developer the responsibility of choosing the correct pieces of business data from hundreds if not thousands of available fields.
 These missing requirements often lead to expensive and lengthy project delays during the testing phase.

-- Identify core data requirements beginning with project initiation.
+- Identify core requirements beginning with project initiation

-- Identify excellent data requirements at the appropriate level of detail.
+- Identify excellent requirements at the appropriate level of detail

-- Use data requirements to verify and communicate a more complete understanding of the business domain
+- Use data to verify and communicate a more complete understanding of the business domain

 - Assist with the transition of business data to database design